onsats/bitcoindocs/blog/2024-01-05-creating-and-spending-a-HTLC.md

 You can broadcast the serialized transaction using `./bitcoin-cli sendrawtransaction`

 ## 2.2.
-Spend after 10 block confirmation path
+Spend After 10 Block Confirmations

 If you want to spend the funds using this approach you have to make sure that enough blocks have been mined sinced the transaction has been added into a block.
 We write about how to do this at the end of the